flightphp/docs/content/en/awesome-plugins/active_record.md

 > Don't want to always set your database connection in the constructor?
 See [Database Connection Management](#database-connection-management) for other ideas!

-### Flight PHP Framework
+### Register as a method in Flight
-If you are using the Flight PHP Framework, you can register the ActiveRecord class as a service (but you honestly don't have to).
+If you are using the Flight PHP Framework, you can register the ActiveRecord class as a service, but you honestly don't have to.

 ```php
 Flight::register('user', 'User', [ $pdo_connection ]);